In B2B eCommerce, buyers favor self-service, but they still want the option to speak with a sales rep.

 Look through your processes to identify areas that you can streamline.
 Are your Request for Quotation (RFQ) or Request for Proposal (RFP) processes done manually, eating a lot of the sales rep’s time?

-A robust pricing engine can help you simplify the processes with an immediate automated quote or proposal generation.
+Implementing technologies like AI powered eCommerce or a robust pricing engine can help you simplify the processes with an immediate automated quote or proposal generation.

 3. Collaborate with other teams